-The Governance Committee collects and reviews Board member statements of possible conflicts of interest, recommending actions to the President if necessary.
-The committee verifies all Board members have agreed in writing to their duties required for service on NOSSCR’s Board.
-The committee meets as needed to consider general questions of conflicts and recommends to the President whether any such questions should be presented to the Board.
-As to specific reports from Board members, the committee advises the President as to possible prohibitions on member voting on specific matters.
+The governance committee collects and reviews board member statements of possible conflicts of interest, recommending actions to the President if necessary.
+The committee verifies all board members have agreed in writing to their duties required for service on NOSSCR’s board.
+The committee meets as needed to consider general questions of conflicts and recommends to the President whether any such questions should be presented to the board.
+As to specific reports from board members, the committee advises the President as to possible prohibitions on member voting on specific matters.

 This committee assesses the compensation package of the CEO and any other chief-level paid NOSSCR staff.
 NOSSCR’s policy is to provide compensation for leadership that is fair, reasonable, and consistent with compensation paid in the nonprofit sector for a position of comparable complexity and responsibility.
-The committee will interpret compensation aspects of leadership employment contracts according to NOSSCR’s goal of recruiting and retaining high performing employees who are motivated, recognized, and rewarded for excellent performance.
+The committee will interpret compensation aspects of leadership employment contracts according to NOSSCR’s goal of recruiting and retaining high-performing employees who are motivated, recognized, and rewarded for excellent performance.
 Base salary will be analyzed in comparison to independent surveys for similar positions in the same market.
 Adjustments or bonuses will be assessed by this committee according to the terms of the contract and key performance indicators.
 The committee will conduct or help with annual reviews and goal setting for NOSSCR’s leadership staff.

-This committee reports to NOSSCR’s President and Executive Committee, as needed.
+This committee reports to NOSSCR’s President and executive committee, as needed.

 This committee assists NOSSCR’s Treasurer in evaluating reserves investments, budgeting concerns, and other financial matters as they arise between meetings of the Board.